atuooo/PacmanPageControl/README.md

 ### Manually

-Clone this repo and throw the source files under `GuttlerPageControl` folder into your project to use it.
+Clone this repo and throw the source files under `Classes` folder into your project to use it.

 ## Example